TigerAppsOrg/TigerSpot/PLAN.md

 **Data Migration**: Full migration from legacy PostgreSQL (users, scores, streaks, match history)

 Make sure to use `pnpm` for package management.
+Be sure to do web searches to get up to date information when utilizing libraries since they may have changed since your knowledge cutoff.

 ---